 In 2017, TaChelle founded FIG Strategy & Consulting focusing on brand strategy within the hospitality and food & beverage industries.
 In 2020, she changed the business purpose in response to corporations making public commitments to DEI without considering the impact on their brand or consumers.
 Recognizing the potential for reputation damage and revenue implications, TaChelle set out to educate executive leaders on the proper function and use of these critical performance drivers.

 “I realized PR firms were advising many companies to respond but not taking the time to examine the impact of their promises to diversity, which would later hurt their brand reputation.
 I rebranded as FIG Strategy & Consulting to help companies align diversity, equity, and inclusion with their business goals and company mission in a strategic and authentic way,” says TaChelle.

 To play, press and hold the enter key.
 To stop, release the enter key.

 With over two decades of experience in the hospitality industry, particularly in food and beverage and luxury retail, TaChelle offers a unique blend of data-driven insights and practical knowledge to enhance client revenues while fortifying brand equity.
 Employing a direct and pragmatic approach, TaChelle adeptly guides clients in discovering untapped growth opportunities, including advocacy for women in business, multigenerational workforce management, and cultural transformation.

 Lawson is D&I Certified by Cornell University and Diverse Business Certified by the Tuck Business School at Dartmouth.
-She sits on the Leadership Advisory Board at UNLV, serves as the Vice President of NAWBO Southern Nevada, on the Advisory Council for the National Bar & Restaurant Expo, on the DEIB Advisory Board for HR.com, and a member of the National Diversity Council.
+She is the President of NAWBO Southern Nevada, on the National Bar & Restaurant Expo Advisory Council, on the DEIB Advisory Board for HR.com, and a member of the National Diversity Council.